Configuring a Server for Outgoing Mail

 2. Click Add New SMTP Server (or edit an existing server).

-3. Edit the following fields as required:
+3. Under SMTP server details, edit the following fields as required:

 • Name: By default, this is simply 'SMTP Server'.